efost7873/integratedvaluearchitecture.com/about-me.md

     <h1>Why I Built IVA</h1>

     <p>
       IVA is grounded in the history of management accounting, organizational behavior, and financialization research.
-For more than a century, financial accounting systems shaped internal performance regimes even though they were created for external reporting.
+For more than a century, financial accounting systems shaped internal performance even though they were created for external reporting.
 This produced predictable distortions.
-Financial indicators became the primary signals of success.
-Capacity, learning, legitimacy, and operational structure were pushed to the margins.
+IVA responds to this history by introducing a structural accounting system that reflects how modern organizations create value.
     </p>

     <p>
-      I built IVA to correct this imbalance.
-IVA is a structural accounting system that replaces the single financial lens with a multi ledger architecture.
-It gives leaders a clear view of the conditions that support performance.
+      IVA gives leaders a clear view of the conditions that support performance.
 It shows where the system creates friction, waste, and burnout.
-It gives organizations a method for strengthening structure so strategy holds under pressure.
+It provides a structural foundation for decisions that hold under pressure.
     </p>
   </section>